Using Dataproc (Spark) and Hail on Verily Workbench

 --temp-bucket=<temp_bucket_name>

-For example, this command template sets up 4 primary and 8 secondary workers, specifies an autoscaling policy, and indicates deletion after 2 hours of idle time:
+For example, this command template sets up four primary and eight secondary workers, specifies an autoscaling policy, and indicates deletion after two hours of idle time:

 --bucket=<staging_bucket_name> \